Advertisement

 Become a paid member to listen to this article

-On November 21st, the Verrazano-Narrows Bridge will be celebrating its 51st anniversary.
-The bridge, spanning all the way from Brooklyn to Staten Island, and serves as the first leg of the New York City Marathon, was constructed in five years and completed in 1964.
-With special help from bridge expert and explorer, Dave Frieder, we’ve compiled a list of the Verrazano-Narrows Bridge’s top 10 secrets.
+On November 21st, 2024 the Verrazzano-Narrows Bridge celebrates its 60th anniversary.
+The bridge, spanning all the way from Brooklyn to Staten Island, was constructed in five years and completed in 1964.
+With special help from bridge expert and explorer, Dave Frieder, we’ve compiled a list of the Verrazzano-Narrows Bridge’s top 10 secrets.

-9. The Verrazano-Narrows Bridge was Almost Named after John F. Kennedy
+9. The Verrazzano-Narrows Bridge was Almost Named after John F. Kennedy

 8. Three Men Died During the Bridge’s Construction

-Out of the 12,000 men who worked on the Verrazano Bridge’s construction, three died in the falls.
-During the height of bridge’s construction, 1,000 men could be working on the site.
+Out of the 12,000 men who worked on the Verrazzano Bridge’s construction, three died by falls.
+During the height of the bridge’s construction, 1,000 men could be working on the site at any given time.
 Bensonhurst Bean reports that after the three men died, workers demanded better safety precautions, including safety nets which they eventually got.
-Many of the workers were unionized, particularly in Brooklyn Union 361 and the Manhattan Union 40.
+Many workers were unionized, particularly in Brooklyn Union 361 and the Manhattan Union 40.
 They stopped work for four days until their demands were met.

 To add insult to injury, none of the workers were invited to the opening day ceremony.
 Instead, many of the workers attended the mass for the three men who died.
 The New York Times reported: